LaurenCaudle1234/specificregax/Develop/gist-template.md

 The "@" symbol is a mandatory part of any email address.
 We'll explore how it's matched in the regex pattern.
 Additionally, the domain name component [\w\.-]+ is broken down to ensure the validity of domain names.

 ### OR Operator
+Logic outside of a bracket expression, especially within a grouping construct or between two different grouping constructs.

 ### Character Classes

 Escaping characters like \. is essential for matching literal characters like dots.
 We'll also examine how the top-level domain (TLD) component \w+ ensures the email address ends with a valid TLD.

 ### Flags
+Flags are placed at the end of a regex

 ### Grouping and Capturing